Work burnout is more than just feeling tired at work after a 15-hour shift or surviving a challenging week when everything went wrong.

 If you are simply clearing your to-do list instead of finding new and more efficient ways to get things done, you may have lost your motivation at work.
-The lack of motivation and enthusiasm about your work may also spill over to your personal life.
-So if your friends and co-workers have given you feedback about your disinterest during dinner or at work, it might be time to re-evaluate your stress levels and how you are dealing with it.

 3. reduced job performance

-4 ways to deal with burnout
+4 ways to recover from burnout

 1. sleep and exercise more